Vegan Soba Noodle Salad

 Transfer to your favorite plates or bowls and garnish with a pinch more sesame seeds or extra cilantro if desired.
 Enjoy immediately while chilled and crisp

 Une salade de noodles soba veganes.
-Pin
+Save

 Une salade de noodles soba veganes. | savorieswithtyla.com